-Alternatives 2-5 would require all or some shareholder accounts to be associated with a valid or renewable commercial reef fish permit.
+Alternatives 2-5 would require all or some shareholder accounts to be associated with a valid or renewable commercial reef fish permit, or the shares will be reclaimed by NMFS (see Action 2).
 A shareholder account is associated with a permit when the exact same entities are listed on both the shareholder account and permit.
 A single individual may be listed on multiple accounts; see Section 1.3 for more on related accounts.
 A shareholder account in the name of a business would need to be associated with a single permit issued to that business, regardless of the number or owners of the business.
 An active shareholder account is defined as an account that has transferred allocation during the calendar year or an account associated with a vessel that has landed allocation during the year.
 Account activity status is determined yearly based on the actions taken by the account holder.